 This course provides a general overview of Food and Drug Administration regulations as they pertain to the biotechnology field.
 Knowledge of Current Good Laboratory Practices (cGLP) and Current Good Manufacturing Practices (cGMP) is needed to work in biotechnology manufacturing and preclinical research laboratories.
 The course will emphasize practices of cGLP, cGMP and SOP that pertain to biopharmaceutical industry.

-ADVISE: Completion of or concurrent enrollment in: BTEC 10
+ADVISE: BIO 11; ENGL 88 or ESL 188 or readiness for college-level English; Completion of or concurrent enrollment in: BTEC 108A

 An introduction to laboratory techniques needed for entry-level positions in the biotechnology industry and research laboratories.
 The course covers basic lab skills such as solution making, bacteria cultures, plasmid DNA and protein purification.
-Intended as an introductory class for the students in preparation of the more advanced biotechnology classes and/or an internship in a biotechnology lab for students who complete the Bridge to Biosciences.
+Intended as an introductory class for the students in preparation of the more advanced biotechnology classes and/or an internship in a biotechnology lab.

 PREREQ.: BTEC 14A and BTEC 15 COREQ.: BTEC 93